stride3d/stride-website/posts/2024-01-05-announcing-stride-4-2-in-dotnet-8.md

 ### Stride's Rising Popularity

 It's been an exciting time for us.
 We've noticed more and more developers giving Stride a try, a trend clearly reflected in our growing user numbers.
-During the carzy unbity days, we were number 3 in the pupularity rankings, just after Godot and Bevy.
+During the carzy unbity days, we were number 3 in the popularity rankings, just after Godot and Bevy.
 Also a big shoutout to gamefromscratch for his video "[Stride For Unity Developers](https://www.youtube.com/watch?v=u_ksFlHHXYU)", which definitely helped.

 ### The Heartbeat of Stride: Our Community